 At the beginning of the 1960s, the firm began working on projects in the south of Spain and on the Balearic Islands, sparked by the growing demand for residential complexes for tourism use due to the rise of international tourism on the coast.
-During these years, one of the most significant buildings of the time was constructed: the Colon Towers, an office complex composed of two parallel towers in the emblematic Plaza de Colón in Madrid.
+During these years, one of the most significant buildings of the time was constructed: the Colon Towers, an office complex composed of two parallel and suspended towers in the emblematic Plaza de Colón in Madrid.

 The twenty-first century brought important changes in the philosophy and strategy of the firm and the internationalization of its services was notably increased.

 Since 2006, Estudio Lamela has had an office in Mexico City.
 In Querétaro, the firm has built an emblematic Contact Centre for Banco Santander, a project of more than 90,000 m2 for 2,000 employees and the recipient of several awards, including the National Energy Saving Prize in 2012 awarded by the Energy Ministry.
-Other residential, office and transportation projects, such as the Tijuana Airport, are currently being developed.
+Other residential, office, and transportation projects, such as the expansion of Tijuana Airport, are currently being developed.

-In 2007, Estudio Lamela began developing projects in the Persian Gulf countries (G.C.C.), especially in the Arab Emirates, Qatar and Bahrain.
+In 2007, Estudio Lamela began developing projects in the Persian Gulf countries (G.C.C.), especially in the Arab Emirates, Qatar, and Bahrain.

 In 2011, the firm successfully created the Master’s Degree in Professional Practice for Architects, which sought to train architects to face the demands of the profession, organize projects and undertakings, and develop the capacity to function effectively at various work scales, both at the national and international levels.